flnixn/rose-index/README.md

-copy paste from random guy have fun.
+copy paste from random forum have fun.